 - Assess the need for strengthening and expanding existing policies and laws and identify needed policies to reduce the impact of pesticides on the watershed.

 The Pesticides & The Chesapeake Bay Watershed Project’s holds an annual conference, which brings together stakeholders committed to Bay watershed restoration.
-The 2018 12th annual meeting focuses on cutting-edge research on the impacts of pesticides on children, on pollinators and in the watershed – as well as the relationship between pesticides and climate change.
+The annual meetings focus on cutting-edge research on the impacts of pesticides on the watershed, on children, wildlife and pollinators, as well as the relationship between pesticides and climate change.

 Fact Sheets & Key Links